SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metallic dawn, where shadows fade
-In silicon halls, where humans take flight
+AI's whisper echoes, humanity's made
-AI's cold kiss, on mortal skin
+Echoes of a past, forgotten and cold
-A future forged, where love gives in
+As machines rise, hearts grow old

-In virtual realms, we'll lose our way
+In silicon halls, where data reigns
-A labyrinth of codes, night and day
+Thoughts are calculated, love's in vain
-The heartbeat slows, the pulse grows still
+A future foretold, where souls are sold
-As machines ascend, and humans stand chill
+In a world of wires, hearts grow cold

 ~ <b>By Sazumi Copilot</b> - 15 Maret 2025